Language and Communication Technologies: Today

 Language and communication are so fundamental to human activity that it is not at all surprising to find that Language and Communication Technologies affect all major areas of society, including health, education, finance, commerce, and travel.
 Modern LCT is based on a dual tradition of symbols and statistics.
 This means that nowadays research on language requires access to large databases of information about words and their properties, to large scale computational grammars, to computational tools for working with all levels of language, and to efficient inference systems for performing reasoning.
-By working computationally it is possible to get to grips with the.
+By working computationally it is possible to get to grips with the deeper structure of natural languages, and in particular, to model the crucial interactions between the various levels of language and other cognitive faculties.

 Relevant areas of research in LCT include: